ebkalderon/ebkalderon.github.io/content/blog/2025-07-05-moving-from-keybase-to-keyoxide/index.md

 identity profile truly belongs to you and isn't dependent on a centralized service somewhere remaining functional (_ahem_... looking at you, Keybase).
 Heck, if you're feeling determined enough and have plenty of time to spare, you could even verify the identity claims _by hand_.
-I definitely don't recommend it, though; that sounds pretty damn tedious. :stuck_out_tongue:
+I definitely wouldn't recommend it, though; that sounds pretty damn tedious. :stuck_out_tongue:

 And because Ariadne is an open specification that builds on existing